yochaigal/cairn/cairn-srd.md

 - Try to stack the odds in your favor and retreat when things seem unfavorable.

 ### Planning
-- Think of ways to avoid your obstacles through reconnaissance,subtlety,and fact-finding.
+- Think of ways to avoid your obstacles through reconnaissance, subtlety, and fact-finding.
 - Do some research and ask around about your objectives.

 ### Ambition